 Put the products you regularly use — face wash, moisturizer, lip balm, sunscreen, concealer and mascara — in a reusable bag for your carry on.
 Then you won’t have to stress over keeping up with your beauty and skincare routine when you are away from home.

 If you easily sign up for my newsletter, you will be instantly directed to an incredible free travel / packing checklist you can save and download, so you won’t forget anything next time you travel.

 How do I prepare my skin for a long flight?

-Remove makeup and kick off your flight with a freshly scrubbed, toned and moisturized face.
+Remove makeup and kick off your flight with a basic skincareroutine of a freshly scrubbed, toned and moisturized face.
 Makeup removing wipes are perfect for cleaning your face on the go.

-Prepping your skin before arriving at your destination will help it experience less stress.
+The best skincare routine starts with prepping your skin before arriving at your destination because that will help it experience less stress.